fusion-energy/neutronics-workshop/README.md

 **Learning Outcomes Task 1**

 - How OpenMC can be used to plot cross-sectional data for a variety of fusion-relevant interactions, e.g. (n,2n), (n,Xt).
+- Reaction probabilities vary for each isotope depending on the energy of the neutron.
 - Cross sections can be plotted for specific isotopes, elements and full materials.
-- Reaction probabilities vary for each isotope depending on the energy of the neutron.
 - Beryllium 9 has the lowest threshold energy for neutron multiplication reactions.
-- Lithium 6 has the highest probability of producing tritium at low neutron energies **
+- Lithium 6 has the highest probability of producing tritium at low neutron energies.

 &ensp;
 ## --------------------------------------------------------------------------------------------------------------